 The price skimming strategy example of phones I used above is an extreme case of sales cannibalization.
 People wait in lines for the new iPhone.
 Everyone buys the new models and sales of existing models cease.
 The cannibalization is so strong that sales slow before the release of the new model because people wait to upgrade so they can get the newest model.

 Price cannibalization is a massive hit to profits that owners often overlook.
-The definition of price cannibalization is reducing your price to existing customers instead of selling to them at your old price or a higher price.
+The definition of price cannibalization is the difference between a higher and lower price of a product multiplied by the number of units you would sell at the higher price.

 For example, let’s say you usually sell your widgets at $100 but you lower the price to $90 to drive growth.
 If you normally sell 1,000 widgets, your profit dropped $10,000 ($100-$90=$10 X 1,000).
 Do you know how many more widgets you need to sell at the lower price to recoup this lost profit?

-The toughest sell isn’t to your customers; it’s to your sales staff.
+The toughest sale isn’t to your customers; it’s to your sales staff.
 When I set pricing at companies, these staff bore the brunt of the customers who weren’t happy with the price change.

 Sales staff were painfully aware of the deals they lost.
 Pricing low to keep those customers would mean higher sales but lower profits.
 We weren’t the lowest price, but we were very competitive when looking at the full breadth of the market.